mrengy/vanguard-history/README.md

 #### Preparation

-Ensure you've got a working WordPress account for the stage site, [historyscv-stage.dreamhosters.com](https://historyscv-stage.dreamhosters.com).
+Ensure you've got a working WordPress account for the production site, [history.scvanguard.org](https://history.scvanguard.org).
 If you don't have a WordPress account there, ask Mike Eng for one.
 It will make things easier if you use your same username, email address, and password on the local site you'll create next.

 #### Install WordPress locally

 This is written using [Local](https://localwp.com/).
 There are other ways to install and run WordPress locally, but this is a very simple one.
 If you use a different approach, you can skip ahead.

 Install [Local](https://localwp.com/) on your computer.
 In Local, create a new site.
 Name it "Vanguard History".
-It's recommended to use the same username, email address, and password you have from the stage site.
+It's recommended to use the same username, email address, and password you have from the production site.
 In Local, click on "open site".
 The URL should be http://vanguard-history.local .
 If it differs, note what it is for the next step.

 #### Connect to this Github repository the shared code